HicServices/RDMP/Documentation/CodeTutorials/FAQ.md

 In order to allow other people to run the data load it is advised to store all SQL Script files on a shared network drive.

+## Curation

+<a name="whatisacatalogue"></a>
+### What is a Catalogue?
+A Catalogue is RDMP's representation of one of your datasets e.g. 'Hospital Admissions'.
+A Catalogue consists of:

+* Human readable names/descriptions of what is in the dataset it is
+* A collection of items mapped to underlying columns in your database.
+Each of these:
+	* Can be extractable or not, or extractable only with SpecialApproval
+	* Can involve a transform on the underlying column (E.g. hash on extraction, UPPER etc)
+	* Have a human readable name/description of the column/transform
+	* Can have curated WHERE filters defined on them which can be reused for project extraction/cohort generation etc
+* Validation rules for each of the extractable items in the dataset
+* Graph definitions for viewing the contents of the dataset (and testing filters / cohorts built)
+* Attachments which help understand the dataset (e.g. a pdf file)

 <a name="sharing"></a>
 ### Can I share/export/import my dataset metadata?